Bosnians march in first Gay Pride under tight police protection

 “This is a big step forward for Bosnia and Sarajevo, opening the doors toward Europe and the world,” Vreco told Reuters.
 “I am so proud and happy, I think that love has won today.”

-Reporting by Daria Sito-Sucic; Editing by Ros Russell
+Reporting by Daria Sito-Sucic; Editing by Ros Russell and Emelia Sithole-Matarise